FREQUENTLY ASKED QUESTIONS

 Q: Can teachers teach about the Israeli-Palestinian conflict and promote BDS in the classroom?

 A: Teachers usually have a lot of flexibility on what they can teach, including the topic of the conflict.
 However, above all, teachers need to foster a safe environment for their students that is free of bias.
 So, if teachers do choose to discuss this topic, it needs to be from approved and reliable sources with an equal representation of both sides’ narratives.
 If taught, this topic of the conflict should only come up in courses that are relevant and within materials/topics that are related.
-While it is legal for teachers to bring this into the classroom, it can bring out issues that result in the targeting of our community, making it necessary to look at such content with a critical eye.
+While it is legal for teachers to bring this into the classroom, it can bring out issues that result in the targeting of our community.
+This makes it necessary to look at such content with a critical eye.

 Q: What if I want an issue to be addressed but would rather remain anonymous as to not harm my child’s reputation with the school, teachers, or peers?